jlu-ilr-hydro/spatialcitizenscience/readme.txt

 pip3 install flask

-Open cmd and navigate in to the soilcraks folder.
+Open cmd and navigate in to the soilcracks folder.
 An easy way to do this, is to navigate via explorer to ..\soilcracks and hold ctrl + shift while pressing the right button on you mouse.
 Left click on "open cmd here".

 then run: